opendocsg/slw-judgments-backfill/2017_SGHC_240/report.md

 (3) Reasons for driving

 40     Finally, I agree with the Prosecution that the offender’s reasons or motivations for driving, as identified by Menon CJ at [33] of _Edwin Suse_ for the purposes of determining a drink driving offender’s culpability, are equally relevant in considering the culpability of an offender under s 64(1) of the RTA.
 Culpability would be increased where the dangerous driving was deliberate ( _Koh Thiam Huat_ at [41]) as opposed to a situation where an offender drove in a dangerous manner on account of an emergency or other extenuating circumstances.
-An example of the latter would be when an offender “had driven out of impulse” after having received a call from a friend who informed him that she was contemplating committing suicide with her children (see _Sivakumar s/o Rajoo v Public Prosecutor_ [2002] 1 SLR(R) 265, as referred to in _Edwin Suse_ at [33]).
+An example of the latter would be when an offender “had driven out of impulse” after having received a call from a friend who informed him that she was contemplating committing suicide with her children (see _Sivakumar s/o Rajoo v Public Prosecutor_ <span class="citation">[2002] 1 SLR(R) 265</span>, as referred to in _Edwin Suse_ at [33]).

 41     Keeping in mind the sentencing framework set out above, I turn to the present appeal.